Curved Odd Elasticity

 Finite curvature opens a finite-size gap $\lambda\sim 1/r^2$, which closes as the space tends to be flat $r\to\infty$, consistent with Goldstone behavior.
 The analytical prediction also shows a clear level structure that agrees well with our numerical results [Fig.~\ref{fig:sphere}(c)].
 In summary, curvature simultaneously gaps long-wavelength bulk modes, and introduces highly localized defect-bound states.

 {\it Edge modes on a spherical cap}$-$ We now consider a final class of mode: boundary states, which play an important role in active systems from topological modes \cite{sone2020Exceptional,tang2021Topology} to edge-localized flows \cite{scholz2018Rotating,yang2021Topologically}.
 We cut an open boundary into our odd sphere to form a cap [Fig.~\ref{fig:sphericalcap}].
 Below the bulk exceptional transition we now find two new classes of mode.
 First are lattice scale edge modes, which have strain cycles localized to the honeycomb plaquettes that form the open boundary itself [Fig.~\ref{fig:sphericalcap}(a, b)].
-However, in the long-wavelength regime we also find a new band of surface-bound modes with a finite decay length : These are Rayleigh waves.
-These Rayleigh modes are thresholdess, like our defect-bound modes [Fig.~\ref{fig:sphere}(a)]: they cause strong boundary oscillations for any nonzero $k_o$.
-However, unlike our defect-bound modes, even beyond the bulk exceptional transition we find that Rayleigh modes sit at $\mathrm{Im}(\lambda)$ values above our theoretically predicted bulk modes for any $k_o$ [Fig.~\ref{fig:sphericalcap}(c, d)]: the edge always oscillates more strongly than the bulk.
+However, in the long-wavelength regime we also find a new band of surface-bound modes with a finite decay length: These are Rayleigh waves (see SM~\S VI, for Rayleigh waves in flat and curved systems).
+These Rayleigh modes are thresholdless, like our defect-bound modes [Fig.~\ref{fig:sphere}(a)]: they cause strong boundary oscillations for any nonzero $k_o$, reminiscent of the exceptional edge modes \cite{sone2020Exceptional} and topological edge-gain effect \cite{song2020Symmetric} in non-Hermitian systems.
+However, unlike our defect-bound modes, even beyond the bulk exceptional transition we find that Rayleigh modes sit at $\mathrm{Im}(\lambda)$ values above our theoretically predicted bulk modes for any $k_o$ [Fig.~\ref{fig:sphericalcap}(c, d)]: the edge always oscillates more strongly than the bulk .
+Moreover, these edge modes are robust against variations in the boundary geometry (see SM~\S V, for the robust edge modes).